How to remove malware from SD card without formatting it

 To reformat an SD card on a Windows PC, do the following:

-1. Click on the Start menu and then choose the folder icon (above the cog onto left side of the screen) to open File Explorer
+1. Click on the Start menu and then choose the folder icon (above the cog on the left side of the screen) to open File Explorer

 2. Choose This PC